You May Already Be Part of the Alliance!

 If you are a champion of Direct Care Workers, you’re already part of the Wisconsin Long-Term Care Workforce Alliance.
 We’re a coalition of organizations and individuals who recognize the critical and indispensable role direct care workers play in meeting the long-term care needs of older adults and people of all ages with disabilities in Wisconsin.
 We believe in bringing everyone together around our common purpose of championing direct care workers: provider organizations, advocates, statewide associations, government agencies, educational institutions, community leaders, consumers, families – and, of course, the direct care workers.

-This year awards will be presented to four caregivers, a team of caregivers, and new this year: a family caregiver or caregiver of a friend.
+At our December Caregiver Awards Luncheon, awards were presented to four caregivers, a team of caregivers, and new for 2015: a family caregiver or caregiver of a friend.
 These awards don’t just recognize the winners—they recognize all long-term care workers who work hard every day to serve the older adults and individuals with disabilities in this state.

-As an alliance we thought it was very important to highlight and help sustain the important work of families and friends who are caring for a loved one in their own home with chronic, disabling health conditions (both paid and unpaid).
+As the Alliance, we believe it is very important to highlight and help sustain the important work of families and friends who are caring for a loved one in their own home with chronic, disabling health conditions (both paid and unpaid).
 We want to honor and recognize the strength and perseverance of these family caregivers who dedicate their lives to care for their loved ones.

 We would like to thank the sponsors of our awards: